 All it is needed is a bunch of Raspberry PIs, (4 Model-B with 4GB) USB sticks, a power hub, and a Ethernet Switch.

 You can break the cluster configuration as many times as you need during your testing/learning process and be able to rebuild the cluster in minutes.
-All installation/configuration activities are automated with Ansible.
+All installation/configuration activities are automated with Ansible/Argo CD.
 It also makes easy to re-configure cluster nodes in case of hardware failure